 Our School Today

 Foothills School continues to have its home in downtown Boise with access to the city's rich park and river system, museums, cultural and arts organizations, business districts and Boise State University.
-To enhance the education of our more than 150 students, Foothills takes advantage of its location to provide experiences that are truly unique and authentic.
-The school looks for lots of varied opportunities for our students to engage in real-world learning so that they can hone their critical thinking and collaboration skills within meaninful contexts.
+To enhance the education of our students, Foothills takes advantage of its location to provide experiences that are truly unique and authentic.
+The school looks for lots of varied opportunities for our students to engage in real-world learning so that they can hone their critical thinking and collaboration skills within meaningful contexts.
 With student-teacher ratios of 7:1 and a highly engaged parent community, the school is continually growing and evolving and always working to meet the educational needs of its students.
 At Foothills, we want to keep our community small so that the potential of every child can be realized academically, socially and personally every day.